Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

-For all the datasets we use, we respect the official train / val / test splits if they exist, otherwise we use $60\%$ data for training, $20\%$ data for validation (hyper-parameter setting to measure the ground-truth transfer learning performance) and $20\%$ data for testing.
+For all the datasets we use, we respect the official train/val/test splits if they exist, otherwise we use $60\%$ data for training, $20\%$ data for validation (searching hyper-parameters to measure the reference transfer learning performance) and $20\%$ data for testing.
+Models are trained with a fixed number of epochs, and the best model in the validation split is used as the final model to be tested in the test split.

-To compute the value of transfer performance $\{T_m\}_{m=1}^{M}$ ($M = 12$), we carefully fine-tune pre-trained models with grid-search of hyper-parameters.
-As pointed out by \citet{li_rethinking_2020}, learning rates and weight decays are the two most important hyper-parameters.
-Hence we grid search learning rates and weight decays (7 learning rates from $10^{-1}$ to $10^{-4}$, 7 weight decays from $10^{-6}$ to $10^{-3}$, all logarithmically spaced) to select the best hyper-parameter on the validation set and compute the accuracy on the test set. \emph{It is noteworthy that LogME requires neither fine-tuning nor grid search.} Here we fine-tune pre-trained models to measure the ranking performance of LogME itself, but practitioners can straightforwardly use LogME to evaluate pre-trained models without fine-tuning.
+To compute the reference transfer learning performance, $\{T_m\}_{m=1}^{M}$ ($M = 12$), we carefully fine-tune pre-trained models with grid-search of hyper-parameters. \citet{li_rethinking_2020} pointed out that learning rate and weight decay are the two most important hyper-parameters.
+Hence, we grid-search the learning rate and weight decay (seven learning rates from $10^{-1}$ to $10^{-4}$, and seven weight decays from $10^{-6}$ to $10^{-3}$, all logarithmically spaced) to select the best hyper-parameter on the validation split and compute the accuracy on the test split as the reference transfer learning performance. \emph{It is noteworthy that LogME requires neither fine-tuning nor grid search.} Here we fine-tune pre-trained models to see how well the LogME values correlate with the reference transfer performance, but practitioners can straightforwardly use LogME to evaluate pre-trained models without fine-tuning.

 We compare LogME against LEEP~\citep{nguyen_leep:_2020} and NCE~\citep{tran_transferability_2019}.
-Prior to this paper, LEEP and NCE are the only two methods to rank PTMs without fine-tuning, and they can only be used to rank supervised pre-trained models in classification tasks.
-We use LEEP, NCE and LogME to compute scores $\{S_m\}_{m=1}^M$ by applying $12$ pre-trained models to the datasets.
-The correlation $\tau_w$ between scores and fine-tuned accuracies are presented in Figure~\ref{fig:pre_train_selection}.
+Results of calculating the evidence using Laplace approximation~\citep{immer_scalable_2021} are not shown but are listed in the appendix, where we document that its performance is unsatisfactory.
+Before this paper, LEEP and NCE were the only two methods to rank PTMs without fine-tuning, and they can only rank supervised pre-trained models in classification tasks.
+We use LEEP, NCE, and LogME to compute scores $\{S_m\}_{m=1}^M$ by applying $12$ pre-trained models to the datasets.
+The correlation values $\tau_w$ between scores and fine-tuned accuracies are presented in Figure~\ref{fig:pre_train_selection}.